 - You can keep this turned on if instead, you have MonsterInsights wait to load until consent is given by a user through our integrations with either the CookieBot plugin, the Cookie Notice plugin, the CookieYes plugin, or Complianz.

 Opt into The GDPR DPA in Google Analytics

-If you do not see the checkbox, either you, someone with access to your account, or Google themselves have already opted you in, OR, Google does not offer the DPA in your jurisdiction.
+If you are not seeing this section, either you, someone with access to your account, or Google themselves have already opted you in.
+Or Google does not offer the DPA in your jurisdiction.

 For help with this, please contact Google directly, as we do not control anything with regards to the GDPR DPA on Google’s side.

 Be sure to see the rest of our guide: Getting Started with the EU Compliance Addon.

 Legal Disclaimer: This addon is designed to automate some of the settings change required to be in compliance with various EU laws however due to the dynamic nature of websites, no plugin can offer 100% legal compliance.
 Please consult a specialist internet law attorney to determine if you are in compliance with all applicable laws for your jurisdictions and your use cases.